 Will pain medications prevent the patient from being able to talk or know what’s happening?

 It is the goal of Hope Hospice to help patients be as comfortable and alert as they desire.
 Some people may react to an appropriate pain medication by becoming sleepy until their bodies adjust to the dose.
-By frequently consulting with the patient, the Hope Hospice team has been very successful in balancing pain control with the ability to interact with others.
+By frequently consulting with the patient, our team has been very successful in balancing pain control with the ability to interact with others.

 Dying is a natural physical, emotional, and spiritual process that is part of life.
 Our team of caring professionals can provide guidance, instruction, and support to help the family learn what to expect as their loved one nears the end of life.
 Our social workers, vigil volunteers, spiritual counselors, and grief support team stand ready to help before, during, and after the death of a loved one.